Black Soldiers: A History of Valor & Resistance

 Without warrants, homes, schools, businesses and houses of worship were randomly searched by colonial police looking for the “contraband flag”.
 Thanks to the nationalist fighting spirit of the Puerto Rican masses the U.S. rulers were compelled to eliminate this law.

-In 1957, Law 53 of 1948, was removed as well as the ban on the Puerto Rican flag.
-A development that came about as a result of the people’s struggle.
+In 1957, Law 53 of 1948, was repealed as well as the ban on the Puerto Rican flag.
+A development that came about as a result of militant people’s struggle.
 However, the original turquoise blue on the flag was replaced by the same dark blue as in the U.S. Flag.
 This was an attempt by the U.S. colonizers to psychologically cause a false sense of assimilation between Puerto Ricans and the foreign oppressors.

 On the left the original version approved by revolutionaries at the 1895 Chimney Corner Hall